-Tuna Kimchi Cakes with Soy Ginger Dipping Sauce are crispy, delicious and packed with flavor!
-Made with Wild Selections® Solid White Albacore Tuna, it’s tuna you can feel good about eating.
+Tuna Kimchi Cakes with Soy – Ginger Dipping Sauce are crispy, delicious and packed with flavor!
+They can be made with pantry items you probably already have on hand.
+Serve Gochujang Eggplant on the side!
+Delish!

-Because I make so many fish cakes for my personal chef clients, I’ve found forming each one by hand tedious and the results are often uneven.
+- Because I make so many fish cakes for my personal chef clients, I’ve found forming each one by hand tedious and the results are often uneven.
 For even-sized cakes and to expedite the process, I use a 1/3-cup measuring cup.
 I simply pack the fish mixture into the measuring cup about three-quarters of the way then invert it onto a baking sheet.
-If there’s mixture left over, I simply add it in even amounts to all the other fish cakes.
+If there’s a little bit of mixture left, I simply add it in even amounts to all the other fish cakes.

 The result is a golden, crispy exterior with that delicious tuna interior that’s laced with the amazing flavor of kimchi!

 If desired, serve the Tuna Kimchi Cakes over peppery arugula for a lovely, light and elegant meal!